 - Taking up a sport or activity (e.g. tennis, squash, badminton, swimming, dancing, yoga, martial arts, etc.)

 - Learning something new (e.g. language lessons, painting, archery, etc.)

-Finding ways to bond without sacrificing health-related goals will help keep you both physically and mentally healthy- and together- for the long haul.
+Discovering new ways to bond without sacrificing your health-related goals and that also encourage activity, will help to keep the both of you physically and mentally healthy over the long term.